iljabek/vme64x-core/doc/vme64x_core-ug.md

 ### CR/CSR space

-To provide a “plug and play” capability CR/CSR space is implemented as defined by ANSI/VITA Standards for VME64 Extensions [2].
+To provide a “plug and play” capability, CR/CSR space is implemented as defined by ANSI/VITA Standards for VME64 Extensions [2].

-A dedicated “Configuration ROM / Control & Status Register” (CR/CSR) address space has been introduced.
+A dedicated “Configuration ROM / Control & Status Register” (CR/CSR) address space is provided by the core.
 It consists of ROM and RAM regions with a set of well defined registers.
 It is addressed with the address modifier 0x2F in the A24 address space.